jamesspalding/LENSS/README.md

 - [x] Implement categorization of data according to [bortle scale](https://en.wikipedia.org/wiki/Bortle_scale)
 - [x] Make interactive graphs with R shiny
 - [ ] Document everything
-- [ ] Integrate weather API and moon cycle + add emojis to plots for visual

 *Emojis to use*